arnfol/shared_ports/README.md

 ### AMBA APB interface

 Control of the pins commutation is provided through the simple APB interface.
 Address of the register corresponding to a particular port depends on the port string number in the configuration table.
-For example, the register with address 0x00000000 controls the uppermost port in the .csv table, the next address 0x00000004 - the second port and so on.
+Each register stores 4 fields with corresponding ports controls.
+For example, the register with address 0x00000000 consists of control fields for 4 upper signals in the table (least significant byte corresponds to the first signal).

 | Signal  | Direction | Width | Description                                                  |
 | ------- | --------- | ----- | ------------------------------------------------------------ |